Legionella Disease: Hot & Cold Water Tanks

 - Never leave a dead leg on the pipework.
 Is called dead leg where the water is not moving through the pipe, and in stagnant water, the bacteria will grow.

 - Check your cylinder at least once a month.

 - Keep your plumbing system clean.
-Descale your showerheads and hoses.
+Describe your showerheads and hoses.
 If can book a plumber who can wash out your cold water systems and hot water cylinder do it.

-- You can’t take a shower at 60°C, because the thermostatic mixer valves in the bathroom mixing the water to a desirable temperature.
+- You can’t take a shower at 60°C, because the thermostatic mixer valves in the bathroom mix the water to a desirable temperature.

 Prevent hot and cold water stagnation and dead leg

-When the water isn’t flowing well, it becomes stagnant and creates an environment where the bacterium will grow.
+When the hot water inlet, isn’t flowing well, it becomes stagnant and creates an environment where the bacterium will grow.